 My 39 week appointment was on a Thursday.
 As soon as we were finished, I texted my friend Kirsten to let her know the news.
 She was so excited and predicted that I would go into labor Friday night and baby would be born on Saturday.
 I said that's fine, I just want to get through Genevieve's Friday dance class and then it is game on for labor.
 The plan was for Kirsten to be at the birth to be a support for me and to help with the kids as needed.
 I opted not to get a doula this time.
 Kirsten and I chat a lot about birth and we both agreed that we would prefer to have a good friend at our next births.
 I knew Kirsten would be strong enough to get through to me during labor and that's what I needed.

 Friday came and I was having contractions throughout the day.
 Not baby producing contractions, but definitely more than what I had been experiencing.
 I even texted Chris saying "these contractions either need to stop or turn into real labor."
 The kids and I ran errands in the morning.
+The kids needed showers, so I had Genevieve take a shower before dance class and French braided her hair.
 Then we headed to dance class that afternoon.
 That class was a parent observation class and the teacher had the girls come get a parent to dance with.
 I was still having contractions and was not amused about this, but I did it anyway.

 We drove home and as I turned on to our street, my gas light came on.
 I don't like to let my gas get low, so I was surprised this happened.
 I told Chris when I got home that we needed to go get gas after dinner.
 We ate dinner and then headed to get gas and ice cream.
 It was the first time the kids had Dairy Queen and they loved it.
 No surprise there!
 Lol.
 Got home and I insisted on folding the 4 loads of laundry I had washed that day and Chris worked on getting the kids ready for bed.
+Benjamin did not get a bath, but Chris promised he would give him a bath first thing in the morning.
 Chris was laughing at me insisting on folding this laundry while I was having contractions.
 Again, not strong contractions and I was able to talk through most of them, but still.
 Kids were in bed around 9:30 and I think I finally went to bed a little after 11 pm...